infraxys-core/infraxys-developer/README.md

 # Usage

-Create modules with packets and roles using GitHub repositories and share them with others.
+Create modules with packets, roles and environments using GitHub repositories and share them with others.

 ## Standalone